 Adhering to this policy at all times during periods of remote learning.

-Reporting any health and safety incidents to the ATLP Operations & Estates Team and asking for guidance as appropriate.
+Reporting any health and safety incidents to the Headteacher and asking for guidance as appropriate.

 Reporting any safeguarding incidents to the DSL and asking for guidance as appropriate.